CLI Scripts in a Nette Application

 ->clean();

-I have shown to you how to write scripts for CLI very quickly and efficiently.
-Please don't take this as the ultimate one and only solution.
-The main disadvantage for me is processing of command-line parameters.
+I showed how to write scripts for CLI very quickly and easily.
+Don’t take it as the “only correct” solution.
+The main drawback I encounter is handling command-line parameters.
 Using getopt() is tedious.
-Parsing the parameters from $_SERVER['argv'] is unnecessarily difficult.
-So, I'm often using Nette Command-Line which is a great help.
+Parsing parameters from $_SERVER['argv'] is laborious.
+Occasionally, I use the Nette Command-Line package, which significantly eases parameter handling.

-Another and maybe the most known solution for CLI is Symfony Console.
-It's certainly a very robust solution and since many developers use it, you'll find integrations in lots of packages/libraries e.g. DB migrations.
-You can also find it's integration into Nette on Componette website.
+Another, and perhaps the most well-known solution for CLI is Symfony Console.
+It’s certainly a robust solution, and since many developers use it, you’ll find integration in many packages, such as database migrations.
+On Componette, you can find integration for Nette as well.